redhat-openstack/website/source/uncategorized/deploying-rhelosp-using-tripleo.html.md

       export BASE_IMAGE_FILE="rhel-guest-image-7.0-20140930.0.x86_64.qcow2"
       export REG_METHOD=disable

-Finally, execute `instack-virt-setup`.
+Then proceed with installing the <instack-undercloud> rpm.

 ## Prerequisites for `instack-install-undercloud`

-Prior to installing the `instack-undercloud` rpm, perform the same steps on the Undercloud as in the above section for [Deploying_RHELOSP_using_TripleO#Prerequisites_for_instack-virt-seutp](Deploying_RHELOSP_using_TripleO#Prerequisites_for_instack-virt-seutp).
-This must be done on both virtual and baremetal Underclouds.

-Then, install the <instack-undercloud> package.

-Next, Overcloud images must be built on the Undercloud.
-They will be created in the current directory.
+Prior to running `instack-install-undercloud`, Overcloud images must be built on the Undercloud.
 The environment variables defined in the previous section must still be set in the current environment.

+The following command will create all the Overcloud images, and they will be saved in the current directory.

       instack-build-images